photo by Craig Stocks

 Originally from New York City, Cathie returned to Illinois in the fall of 2004 after living overseas with her husband (three years in Jeddah Saudi Arabia and then three years in Grenoble France).
 Since completing her Master of Fine Art degree in 1987 from Bradley University in Peoria, IL, she has concentrated on the color reduction woodcut.

-Her work has been included in more than three hundred exhibitions, thirty solo exhibitions, over eighty juried national shows and seventeen international juried exhibitions since completing a BFA from The Ohio State University.
-Crawford has won over forty awards at both the national and regional level.
-Her prints have been exhibited in 28 states as well as Bulgaria, France, Poland, Saudi Arabia, and the UK.
+Her work has been included in more than three hundred exhibitions, thirty solo exhibitions, over ninety juried national shows and twenty-five international juried exhibitions since completing a BFA from The Ohio State University.
+Crawford has won fifty awards at both the national and regional level, seven since 2021.
+Her prints have been exhibited in 29 states as well as Bulgaria, France, Poland, Saudi Arabia, and the UK.

 Anima Mundi and Anima Mundi II (Soul of the World) received the First Place Cash Award in Vivid, a national juried exhibtion at d'Art Center Gallery in Norfolk in 2023, Virginia; the Medalion Award in GALEX 55, a national juried art exhibition of the Galesburg Civic Art Center and the First Place Cash Award in the Illinois State Fair Professional Art Exhibition; Springfield, IL in 2021.